 Topical corticosteroids are helpful for cases with less than 10% of vitiligo coverage and when the face is not affected.
 These topical treatments may be too harsh for vitiligo treatment for face.
 For people with a case of severe vitiligo, corticosteroid pills and injections might be an effective option.

 Like any treatment, it may take time to show the desired results.
 Plus, it might cause side effects such as skin thinning, shrinkage, excess hair growth, skin irritation, or streaks or lines on your skin.

 No medicines or treatments can stop the loss of pigment cells, however, some medicines when used in combination with light therapy can help restore the skin tone.

 For people who don’t experience any success with light therapy and medications, surgery is the next best option.
-Generally, your doctor will recommend surgery if you have had no new or worsening white patches in the last 12 months and if your vitiligo wasn’t caused by sun damage.
+Generally, your doctor or general surgeon will recommend surgery if you have had no new or worsening white patches in the last 12 months and if your vitiligo wasn’t caused by sun damage.

 The following are the different types of surgical treatments that can help even out skin tone by restoring colour.
 However, you should consider vitiligo surgery cost before deciding to go ahead with this option.:

 - Skin grafting: Useful for people with small patches of vitiligo.
 Here, the doctor transfers small sections of healthy, pigmented skin to the affected areas.
 Possible risks include infection, scarring, spotty colour, and permanent discolouration.